Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces

+Since $I_{\ell, K'}$ and $I_{\ell, K}$ are (non-canonically) isomorphic to $\Z_\ell$, \cite[Proposition 2.7.1(a,b)]{profinite} implies that $I_{\ell, K'} \to I_{\ell, K}$ is an injective morphism of finite index.
 Therefore, the uniqueness claim in Lemma~\ref{lemma:monodromy-operator} ensures that $b^*N=N$, and so the monodromy filtration on $\F$ pullbacks to the monodromy filtration on $b^*\F$ (for example, by the uniqueness property of the monodromy filtration).
 Therefore, the claim follows from Lemma~\ref{lemma:mixed-after-base-change}. \end{proof}